-IEEE Security and Privacy 2020 was as good as I could have hoped for as a rising second-year PhD student in embedded security research.
+IEEE Security and Privacy 2020 was as good as I could have hoped for as a rising second-year graduate student in embedded security research.
 While nothing will beat the perks of in-person conferences, this was still a beneficial learning experience.
 Like all things that have moved online as a result of the pandemic, there were pros and cons.

 The biggest challenge for me was understanding presenters with the lack of facial expressions and hand gestures.
 I never realized how much they contribute to conversation, but I noticed I felt lost more than usual during presentations.
 Some presenters put a small video overlay on the slides of themselves speaking, which helped tremendously.